 To clean your fitting rooms effectively, you will need a variety of cleaning supplies and equipment.
 Some essential items include:

-Use this to clean mirrors and glass surfaces.
+- Glass Cleaner – To clean mirrors and glass surfaces.

-✔️ Mop and Bucket
+- Mop and Bucket – For floor cleaning.

 Prepare Your Fitting Rooms for Cleaning

-Before you start deep cleaning your fitting rooms, it’s important to prepare the space properly.
 Remove any clutter or obstacles that may hinder your cleaning efforts.
 Clear out any clothes, hangers, or other items left behind by previous customers.
-Make sure the floors are clear of any debris or loose items.
+Move furniture to the side to create space, and remove any removable fabric items such as curtains or upholstery for separate cleaning.

 Cleaning Walls, Floors, and Ceilings